 Ayurveda is Sanskrit for "knowledge of life".
 It recognizes that nature exists in harmony with the universe due to its elements being in balance.
-Ayurveda is an ancient tradition or way of life that has existed for over 10, 000 years and, believe it or not, is the origin of all other healing practices including; natural, traditional and modern.
+This ancient tradition or way of life has existed for over 10, 000 years and, believe it or not, is the origin of all other healing practices including natural, traditional and modern.
 The purpose of Ayurveda is to restore and maintain the balance of the elements within our being in accordance with our unique constitution or Prakriti.
-The basic principle underlying this approach is that health and happiness is our birth right.
-One's body can heal itself with natural measures.
+The basic principle underlying this approach is that health and happiness is our birth right; one's body can heal itself with natural measures.
 Ayurveda is not only a system of medicines but a natural way of living in harmony with one's existence.
 Ayurvedic treatment does not only complement modern science but it can completely eradicate certain serious illnesses.

 Ayurvedic treatment is by definition intensely personal, and consequently, the strictest confidence is a feature of the doctor-patient relationship.

 The term Prakriti is derived from a Sanskrit word that means, 'nature', 'creativity' or the 'first creation'.
 Prakriti is the physical and psychological constitution of an individual, which is determined on the basis of three doshas.
-One of the very important concepts of Ayurveda is that one's basic constitution is fixed throughout his lifetime.
+One of the very important concepts of Ayurveda is that one's basic constitution is fixed throughout one’s lifetime.
 But some pathological changes affect this.
 The Ayurvedic physician's role is to treat these changes and to bring a person in line with his/her basic Prakriti.
-Knowing our Prakriti is helpful as it not only helps us know our self-better but also helps us in getting rid of diseases.
-It helps in understanding certain important characteristics.
-We must understand that our basic constitution is decided at the time of fertilization of sperm and ovum (Condition of sperm-ovum) and is affected by our upbringings.
+Knowing our Prakriti is helpful as it not only helps us know ourselves better, but also helps us in getting rid of diseases.
+It helps in understanding certain important characteristics - we must understand that our basic constitution is decided at the time of fertilization of ovum by sperm (condition of sperm-ovum) and is affected by our upbringing.

 According to Ayurveda, everything in this universe is made up of five elements, namely, earth, water, fire, air and ether (space).
 These elements combine to form the three doshas: Vata, Kapha, and Pita, or metabolic types and are represented in the human body in different forms.
 For instance, bones and teeth are earth, blood and lymph are water, the metabolism is fire, oxygen is air, and ether is the spaces found between matter, represented best by vibration or sound.

-If you looked closely, you would find that any diet or exercise regime etc, works great for about one third of the population, is averagely successful for another third, and for the other third, they are downright damaging to one's health.
+If you looked closely, you would find that any diet or exercise regime etc, works well for about one third of the population, is averagely successful for another third, and for the other third, they are downright damaging to health.